Unlike spring which inspires new beginnings, autumn is a time when many people start to slow down and become more insular.

 The fact is that the least active you are, the less energy you have and it’s difficult to maintain motivation when your energy reserves are low.

-And it’s not just what you do with your body that matters, it’s also what you put in it.
+It’s not just what you do with your body that matters, it’s also what you put in it.

 As healthy as it may be, a bowl of salad does not make my mouth water when I’m freezing my bits off.